Remembering Bill Josey Sr.

 Sonobeat co-founder • 1921-1976

-A teenaged Bill Josey (circa 1937) at the San Jacinto Monument, Houston, Texas
+A teenage Bill Josey Sr. (circa 1937) at the San Jacinto Monument, Houston, Texas

-A family BBQ at Bill's favorite Lake Austin park (1970)
+A family BBQ at Bill Sr.'s favorite Lake Austin park (1970)

 Sonobeat Recording Company co-founder Bill Josey Sr. passed away on September 28, 1976.
 Born in Houston, Texas, on December 14, 1921, Bill was the only child of James and Grace Josey.
-He attended public schools in Houston and the University of Texas in Austin, where he earned undergraduate and masters degrees in psychology.
-It also was at the University of Texas that Bill met his future bride, Marie Joyce.
+He attended public schools in Houston and The University of Texas in Austin, where he earned undergraduate and masters degrees in psychology.
+It also was at UT that Bill met his future bride, Austin native Marie Joyce.

-During the Second World War, Bill served as an officer in the US Navy, commanding a Patrol Torpedo boat in the Pacific theater.
-Returning from active duty in 1946, he married Marie in Miami, and on completion of his military service, the couple relocated to Houston, Texas.
-Their first child, Bill Jr., was born in 1947, and in 1948 the young family moved to Galveston, where Bill attended the University of Texas Medical School.
+During World War II, Bill served as an officer in the US Navy, commanding a Patrol Torpedo boat in the Pacific theater.
+Returning from active duty in 1946, he married Marie in Miami, and on completion of his military service, the couple relocated to Bill's native Houston.
+Their first child, Bill Jr., was born in 1947, and in 1948 the young family moved to Galveston, where Bill Sr. attended The University of Texas Medical School.
 His medical education was permanently interrupted when he was bedridden for weeks by mumps, which he contracted from Bill Jr., so the family moved back to Houston.
-There, Bill opened a solo psychology practice catering to the booming post-war industrial complex – chemical and oil companies, in particular – along the Texas Gulf Coast, who were caught up in the 1950s Red Scare and who, out of fear of widespread infiltration of communists into U.S. businesses, engaged Bill to screen potential employees with a battery of personality and occupational tests.
-By 1958, the Red Scare was over and the previous high demand for the services of industrial psychologists had waned.
+There, Bill Sr. opened a solo psychology practice catering to the booming post-war industrial complex – chemical and oil companies, in particular – along the Texas Gulf Coast, that were caught up in the 1950s Red Scare and that, out of fear of widespread infiltration of communists into U.S. businesses, engaged Bill to screen potential employees with a battery of personality and occupational tests.
+By 1958, the Red Scare had subsided and the previous high demand for the services of industrial psychologists had waned.

-So the Josey family, which by then had grown to four children, moved to Austin in 1959, where Bill began a series of career changes that led to work in radio ad sales and, eventually, to the position of station manager of KAZZ-FM in Austin, where Bill Jr. was employed as a deejay following his graduation from high school.
-In '66, Bill encouraged son Jack, then 13, to become the youngest working deejay in Texas radio, beginning Jack's long career as a prominent Central Texas radio personality and entrepreneur.
+So the Josey family, which by then had grown to four children, moved to Austin in 1959, where Bill began a series of career changes that led to work in radio ad sales and, eventually, to the position of station manager of KAZZ-FM, where Bill Jr. was employed as a deejay during his first semester in college.
+In '66, Bill Sr. encouraged son Jack, then 13, to become the youngest working deejay in Texas radio, beginning Jack's long career as a prominent Central Texas radio personality and entrepreneur.

-As described in Sonobeat's history, Bill enjoyed producing and hosting live remote broadcasts of jazz, pop, and rock groups on KAZZ-FM, and from those connections, he and Bill Jr. formed Sonobeat in early 1967.
+As described in Sonobeat's history, Bill Sr. enjoyed producing and hosting live remote broadcasts of jazz, pop, and rock groups on KAZZ-FM, and from those connections, he and Bill Jr. formed Sonobeat Recording Company and Sonobeat Records in early 1967.

-An amateur musician, Bill developed theories about the primal function and importance of the rhythm and "beat" in music, which were reflected in his preference for jazz, R&B, and rock.
+An amateur musician, Bill Sr. developed theories about the primal function and importance of the rhythm and "beat" in music, which were reflected in his preference for jazz, R&B, and rock.
 He loved meeting, encouraging, and producing aspiring artists and actively fostered the growth of the Austin music scene from the mid-'60s to the mid-'70s, during which he produced hundreds of recordings with dozens of Central Texas' most promising and talented songwriters, singers, and musicians.
+He encouraged the artists he worked with to be "commercial" – that is, to perform songs with a beat, with drums, that could be danced to – in order to be successful.
+At the same time, he encouraged originality and experimentation, which beginning in the mid-'60s became a hallmark of Austin and Central Texas music.
 A staunch advocate of freedom of artistic expression, Bill stood as a character witness at the drug bust trial of 13th Floor Elevators' front man Roky Erickson.

-As a producer and recording engineer, Bill pushed Sonobeat's recording equipment beyond reasonable expectations, finding unique ways to meet and beat challenging conditions.
-Always resourceful, during Sonobeat's early years, when it had no recording studio of its own, Bill arranged for Sonobeat to use Austin nighclubs (ranging from the Swingers Club in north Austin to the iconic Vulcan Gas Company in downtown Austin) and even a church auditorium as makeshift recording studios.
-One of Bill's notable wild experiments was recording progressive rock group Mariani in an open field in the middle of a 100 acre ranch outside Austin, providing the musicians a rare opportunity to perform uninhibited.
-With Bill Jr., he built Sonobeat's steel plate reverb and two of its custom recording and mixing consoles.
-Bill also was an early adopter of quadraphonic recording techniques, outfitting the Sonobeat studios with a quad mixing console.
+As a producer and recording engineer, Bill Sr. pushed Sonobeat's recording equipment beyond reasonable expectations, finding unique ways to meet and beat challenging conditions.
+Always resourceful, during Sonobeat's early years, when it had no recording studio of its own, he arranged for Sonobeat to use Austin nighclubs (ranging from The Swingers Club in north Austin to the iconic Vulcan Gas Company in downtown Austin) and even his church's auditorium as makeshift recording studios.
+One of Bill Sr.'s notable wild experiments was recording progressive rock group Mariani in an open field on a 100 acre ranch outside Austin, providing the musicians a rare opportunity to perform at uninhibited volume levels.
+With Bill Jr., he built Sonobeat's two custom recording and mixing consoles and its steel plate reverb.
+Bill Sr. also was an early experimenter in quadraphonic recording techniques, outfitting the Sonobeat studios' recording console with quad mixing modules.

-In mid-'73, Bill moved the Sonobeat studios from Austin to the outskirts of rural Liberty Hill in the Central Texas hill country.
+In mid-'73, Bill Sr. moved the Sonobeat studios from Austin to the outskirts of rural Liberty Hill in the beautiful Central Texas hill country, only 30 miles north of Austin.
 There he converted an old A.M.E. stone church into a comfortable and inviting recording environment, "Blue Hole Sounds", that served as Sonobeat's home base until Bill's death.

-Under the huge live oak trees surrounding Blue Hole Sounds, Bill threw a Texas-size barbecue party in May 1976 for his oldest daughter, Deb, on her graduation from the University of Texas.
+Under the huge live oak trees surrounding Blue Hole Sounds, Bill Sr. threw a Texas-size barbecue party in May 1976 for his oldest daughter, Deb, celebrating her graduation from The University of Texas.
 Two months later he walked his youngest daughter, Jan, down the aisle for her wedding only days before checking himself into the Veterans' Administration Hospital in nearby Temple, Texas.
 Bill succumbed to lymphocarcinoma at the Veterans' Hospital on September 28, 1976.

-Dating from 1966 and 1967, we present two of Bill's live remote broadcasts from the Embassy Room at the Club Seville in downtown Austin.
+Dating from 1966 and 1967, we're pleased to present two of Bill Sr.'s live remote broadcasts from the Embassy Room at The Club Seville in downtown Austin.
 The Variety IV, featured in the first broadcast, are Carmen Hamm (vocals and drums), Jack Hamm (piano), Jane Bartell (guitar and bass), and Tony Bartell (trumpet and vibes).
-The Michael Stevens IV, also known as the Kings IV, featured in the second broadcast, are Michael Stevens (piano and vibes), Mark Chaney (bass violin), Billy West (drums), and Ike Ramirez (trumpet).
+The Michael Stevens IV, also known as The Kings IV, featured in the second broadcast, are Michael Stevens (piano and vibes), Mark Chaney (bass violin), Billy West (drums), and Ike Ramirez (trumpet).